Wavve Boating’s Essential Boating Equipment

 The Top Essential Boating Safety Equipment

 Ok, so I lied.
 But stick with me, and we’ll get to the good stuff soon enough.
-I want to mention the essential safety gear.
+I only want to mention the essential safety gear.

 Coast guard approved life jackets, or wearable personal floatation devices are must-haves.
 It’s the law, but I also think it is the most important thing to check each year.
 Out on the water things go bad quickly, and if you’re not wearing a life jacket at all times, make sure that they are stored in an easy to access location.
 Kids, however, should wear a life jacket at all times.